What to do immediately after a truck accident

 Deciding on an Attorney

-If you were injured — if you have broken bones, head injuries, significant pain, any injury that's going to require ongoing treatment — talk to an attorney who handles truck accident cases.
-If the accident was severe enough that your vehicle was totaled, that's another reason to have a lawyer involved.
-If the police report is unclear about what happened, if the truck driver is claiming you caused the accident, if the trucking company is being uncooperative — any of these is a reason to call an attorney.
+If you were injured — broken bones, head injuries, significant pain, any injury requiring ongoing treatment — talk to an attorney who handles truck accident cases.
+If the accident was severe enough that your vehicle was totaled, that's another reason.
+If the police report is unclear about what happened, if the truck driver is claiming you caused the accident, if the trucking company is being uncooperative — any of these is a reason to call.

 What Comes Next